haofanwang/Score-CAM/README.md

 ```

 ## Contact
-If you have any questions, feel free to E-mail me via: `haofanw@andrew.cmu.edu`
+If you have any questions, feel free to contact me via: `haofanw@andrew.cmu.edu`